-Plan of Action Achivements/Outcomes To organize a seminar under the theme 'Teaching, Learning Evaluation' A two day NAAC sponsored state level seminar was organized by the IQAC on 24th 25th July, 2015 on 'Modern education and research tools in higher education' To encourage writing research project proposals for grant A proposal to the Tamil Nadu State Council for Science and Technology under RFRS - Research Funding for Research Scholars in colleges was submitted by a research scholar To promote publication of research articles in peer- reviewed journals.
-A total of 17and 27 papers in national and international level journals were published by staff from various programmes.
-AQAR submission to the NAAC AQAR of the academic year 2014- 2015 has been submitted as planned Preparation of question bank for each UG & PG programs College Research Committee (CRC) coordinated the preparation of a question bank by faculty of all the programs and was added to the library for students' reference Bridge course for newly admitted learners A bridge course was conducted and all the newly admitted under graduate students were inducted Publication of a research journal The preprint copies of MARGC Research Journal (multi- disciplinary) were published Conducting remedial classes Below average and poor students belonging to MBC, SC & ST communities attended remedial classes and benefited Digitalization of college office activities.
-Preparation of student transfer certificates (TC) was digitalized which was otherwise handwritten.
-To utilize the RUSA grant to upgrade A total of 9 smart class rooms, UG & PG the teaching - learning process of the campus as more student centric and all educators' friendly Computer Science laboratories, language lab & CLP up gradations, installing fire extinguishers & RO water system, purchase of instruments for science laboratories, college office renovation, automation and its instrumentation (scanner and photocopying machines) herbal gardening were established.
+Plan of Action Achivements/Outcomes To conduct induction meetings to the newly admitted students.
+IQAC organized an induction meeting to the newly enrolled UG PG students of all programs as to set their goals and thus their higher education period academic activities To commence students' group health insurance A group accident insurance policy offered by the affiliating Bharathidasan University, Tiruchirappalli through IFFCO - TOKIO GENERAL INSURANCE Company limited, Tiruchirappalli has been availed for students, research scholars and staff members, as to redress any unforeseen health issues of the policyholders To encourage writing research project proposals for grant A preparation of a proposal to the Tamil Nadu State Council for Higher Education under minor research projects in colleges was initiated by Dr.K.
+Panneer Selvam, Assistant Professor & Head, Department of Microbiology of the college To promote publication of research articles in peer- reviewed journals A total of 5 and 11 papers in national and international level journals were published by staff members of various programmes AQAR submission to the NAAC AQAR of the academic year 2015- 2016 could not be submitted during the academic year Submission of college annual report to the affiliating Bharathidasan University, Tiruchirappalli The preparation of the college annual report and its submission to the affiliating Bharathidasan University, Tiruchirappalli was coordinated by the IQAC with the college office Celebrations of the College day, Sports day & Graduation day In-charge departments of the College/ Annual day, Sports day & Graduation day celebrations organized the events and IQAC coordinated

+Publication of the first issue of the 'MARGC Research Journal' (multi- disciplinary) Though preprint copies of MARGC Research Journal (multi- disciplinary) were published, final copies of the first issue were not published as planned Conducting remedial classes by the departments Below average and poor students belonging to MBC, SC & ST communities attended remedial classes and benefited Digitalization of college office activities Computer software to feed and centralize all details of students at the time of admission was installed so as to enable preparation of student transfer certificates (TC) as well as to retrieve any student data as and when required View File

 14. Whether AQAR was placed before statutory body ?

-Yes Name of Statutory Body Meeting Date College council, M.R.
-Government Arts College, Mannargudi 05-Aug-2021 15.
-Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?
-Yes Date of Visit 04-Mar-2016 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2016 Date of Submission 26-Feb-2016 17.
-Does the Institution have Management Information System ?
-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) Issuing transfer certificate (TC): Preparation of TC has been digitalized and changed from handwritten to printed forms Salary bill preparation Treasury online portal versus office computer with internet connectivity enables salary bill preparation/ submission, access to monthly salary slips/ salary statements and others as digital.
-In addition, staff members' LIC, PLI - Postal Life Insurance and other dues are managed through online.
-Similarly, institution's electricity and phone bills, water charge, settling purchase bills by departments under various heads are done through online transactions.
+Yes

+Name of Statutory Body Meeting Date College Council, M.R.
+Government Arts College, Mannargudi 06-Sep-2022

+15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?

+No

+16. Whether institutional data submitted to AISHE:

+Yes

+Year of Submission

+Date of Submission

+08-Apr-2017

+17. Does the Institution have Management Information System?

+Yes

+If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words)

+Issuing transfer certificate (TC):

+Preparation of TC has been digitalized

+and changed from handwritten to printed

+forms Salary bill preparation Treasury

+online portal versus office computer

+with internet connectivity enables

+salary bill preparation/ submission,

+access to monthly salary slips/ salary

+statements and others as digital.
+In

+addition, staff members' LIC, PLI Postal Life Insurance and other dues

+are transacted through online.

+Similarly, institution's electricity

+and phone bills, water charge, settling purchase bills by departments under various heads are done through online transactions.
 Continuous internal assessment (CIA) Preparation and submission of internal marks (both theory and practical) and attendance to the affiliating university are done through online/internet facilities.
 In addition, university examination marks of practical examinations are also prepared and uploaded to the university web portal